Tenancies of Unlimited Duration

-On 11 June 2022, Tenancies of Unlimited Duration were introduced into law providing more security of tenure for tenants.
-It means that, after six months living in a tenancy, the tenant has the right to remain in the property for an unlimited duration.
-This is subject to the tenant upholding their rental obligations and the landlord’s right to end the tenancy in accordance with the Residential Tenancies Act 2004 (RTA)
+On 11 June 2022, Tenancies of Unlimited Duration were introduced into law. providing more security of tenure for tenants.
+This change provides more security of tenure for tenants.
+It means that, after six months living in a tenancy, the tenant will have a right to remain in the property for an unlimited duration.
+This is subject to the tenant upholding their rental obligations and the landlord’s right to end the tenancy in accordance with the Residential Tenancies Act 2004 (RTA).

 Key changes: